Quangnam1423/36Food/README.md

-# 36Food - FOod Ordering & Delivery App.
+# 36Food - Food Ordering & Delivery App.

+> This repository isis for educational purposes only.

 # Team Members & Contributors